wangby511/System-Design-Architecture-and-Infra/design-common.md

 SSEs are best when we need real-time traffic from the server to the client or if the server is generating data in a loop and will be sending multiple events to the client.

-## Process vs Thread
+## Program, Process & Thread

+* Program is an executable file containing a set of instructions and passively stored on disk.
+The program is loaded into memory and it can have multiple processes.

-* Processes are independent and contain their own state information.
-Threads run within a process and share the same state and memory space
+* Process means a program is in execution.
+Processes are independent and contain their own state information.

+* Thread is the smallest unit of execution with a process.
+A process can have one or more threads.
+Threads which belong to the same process share the same state and memory space.

 * Processes have to communicate with each other using inter-process communication mechanisms.
 Threads communicate directly because they share the same variables.